tayb18/birdwatchr/notes.md

 Update package.json

-By default Heroku will try and start server with "npm start", so add "npm start: node app.js" to package.json
+By default Heroku will try and start server with "npm start", so add "start: node app.js" to package.json

 Add mongo to heroku